aai-institute/pyDVL/docs/30-data-valuation.md

 The DataFrames returned by most Monte Carlo methods will contain approximate standard errors as an additional column, in this case named `cmc_stderr`.

-Note the usage of the object :class:`~pydvl.value.stopping.MaxUpdates` as the stop condition.
-This is an instance of a :class:`~pydvl.value.stopping.StoppingCriterion`.
-Other examples are :class:`~pydvl.value.stopping.MaxTime` and :class:`~pydvl.value.stopping.StandardError`.
+Note the usage of the object [MaxUpdates][pydvl.value.stopping.MaxUpdates] as the stop condition.
+This is an instance of a [StoppingCriterion][pydvl.value.stopping.StoppingCriterion].
+Other examples are [MaxTime][pydvl.value.stopping.MaxTime] and [AbsoluteStandardError][pydvl.value.stopping.AbsoluteStandardError].

 ### Owen sampling